 The droid chirped as to ask for directions.
 The businessman didn't know what to tell the little guy.
 He said, "I'm going to leave town for a while.
 All I can tell you is that he lives somewhere outside of town."

 The man took his personal belongings and left Anchorhead.
 He would return when the heat died down.
-The droid began its potentially lifelong search for the new master.
+The droid began the potentially lifelong search for its new master.

 In the speeder, going at maximum speed, the leader of the resistance team took command of the vehicle.
 His name was Kurt.
 He was a little younger than Ziggy.
 He looked back at the dusty town to see if they were being followed.
 There were three in the team.